A Cisco router’s architecture can be categorized into three operational planes:

 timeout Timeouts for the line

-transport Define transport protocols for line
+transport Define transport protocols

 txspeed Set the transmit speed